vectorgrp/sil-kit/docs/simulation/simulation.rst

 are required for a simulation, as well as signal commands that are processed by all participants with a lifecycle (see :doc:`System Controller<../api/systemcontroller>` for details).

+.. admonition:: Note

+    A coordinated participant must be required, or otherwise the simulation will enter an error state.

 .. _sec:sim-lifecycle-syncParticipants:

 Lifecycle Coordination Between Participants